Spcman/getting-to-know-julia/_posts/2019-08-25-flux-embeddings-tutorial-1.md

 ![loss accuracy]({{ site.url }}{{ site.baseurl }}/images/proj003/output_26_0.png)

-Note, I think some parts of this could be done more elegantly, let me know if anything could be improved.
+Note, some parts of this could be done more elegantly, let me know.